meymenakin/ECON-8210-F24/Replication/readme.md

 # Portland Cement Industry Regulation Analysis

-This repository contains code and data for replicating key analyses from Ryan (2012) "The Costs of Environmental Regulation in a Concentrated Industry" published in Econometrica.
+This repository contains code and simulated data for replicating key analyses from Ryan (2012) "The Costs of Environmental Regulation in a Concentrated Industry" published in Econometrica.
 The analysis examines how the 1990 Clean Air Act Amendments affected market structure and welfare in the US Portland cement industry.

 ## Repository Contents

-- `econ8210replication.ipynb`: Main Jupyter notebook containing the replication code
+- `econ8210replication.ipynb`: Main Jupyter notebook containing the replication code written in Python.
-- `cement_data.csv`: Dataset containing plant-level production and capacity data (1980-1998)
+- `cement_data.csv`: Simulated dataset containing plant-level production and capacity data (1980-1998).
-- `econ8210replicationreport_meakin.pdf`: Detailed report explaining the replication methodology
+- `econ8210replicationreport_meakin.pdf`: Report explaining the replication methodology and discussion.
-- `Ryan_The Costs.pdf`: Original published paper being replicated
+- `Ryan_The Costs.pdf`: Original published paper being replicated.

 ## Analysis Overview